phplancer/symfony-form/README.md

-# Symfony Form Reference Generator
+# Symfony Forms Reference Generator
-All about Symfony Form component and its ecosystem.
+All about Symfony Forms and its ecosystem.

 TODO:
 - [ ] Add Type Extensions reference